kohkimakimoto/altax/README.md

                 ));
         }
     });
 });
 ```

-You can run it like below
+You can run it like below.

 ```
 $ altax deploy